kurzelakamil/authorization-server/README.md

 * inMemory JWT tokens, signed by symmetric key
 * postgresql database - to store users and roles data
 * based on authoriation_code flow
-* act as resource server retrieving user-info
+* act also as resource server retrieving user-info
 * liquibase
 * client of config-server and discovery-server
-* connected to rabbitMQ message-broker - communication with Saga Orchestrator
+* connected to rabbitMQ message-broker